kolofordjango/kolo/README.md

 <img width="400px" src="https://user-images.githubusercontent.com/7718702/140083849-4bd39dff-f1d9-4293-81a4-45ea37867a0a.png">

-But if we add provide the following JavaScript code in our `.kolo/request-description.js` file:
+But if we have the following JavaScript code in our `.kolo/request-description.js` file:
 ```js
 (function () {
   if (